g33kme/adapay/README.md

 ## Requirements

-This library requires PHP 7.1 or later.
+This library requires PHP 7.1 or later and if you use Composer you need Version 2+.

 ## How to use ADApay
 With the ADAPay PHP library it's very easy to work with your cardano-wallet API.
 Check your wallet, craete invoices, check receiving payments ...